< BACK TO SOCIAL SERVICES HOME

 When applying for the program, applicants must provide the following documentation.

-• If zero income, need to know how you have been maintaining your household.
-(Food stamps, Metropolitan Housing, letter of support if receiving monetary assistance from someone outside the household, etc.)
+If zero income, need to know how you have been maintaining your household.
+(Food stamps, Metropolitan Housing, child support, letter of support if receiving monetary assistance from someone outside the household, etc.)